scottarnold/SportServ-Docs/README.md

 In the example above, we introduce dynamic messaging into an "in progress" ad.
 By using simple [comparison operators](https://mozilla.github.io/nunjucks/templating.html#comparisons) we can transform SportServ ads into real-time dynamic sports ads.

-### Suggested Workflow
-1. Create flat mock ups of your creative.
-Consider animations and how live sports data can be used to change the look and message of your ad based on live sports conditions.
-2. Turn that mock up into html, css and js.
-Make up sample dummy data to fill in the live aspects of your
-3. SportServ-ify the ad!
-Use the [Nunjucks](’https://mozilla.github.io/nunjucks/templating.html')  templating language to swap out your dummy data with real live sports data.
-Don’t worry about matching your ad to a specific team, SportServ will serve your ad to the appropriate team based on your campaign goals.

 ### Gotchas